nathanstitt/dayz/README.md

     * Styles are written in `scss` with variables that can be modified for customized builds.
 * Care is taken to retain elements when switching view types, this allows minimal DOM reflow and allows nice animation effects where events warp into position.

+Pre version `1.0.0` breaking changes will happen on the `minor` version while feature and patches accompany a patch bump.

 ![alt tag](http://nathan.stitt.org/images/dayz-screenshot.png)

 ## Demo

 An interactive demo can be viewed at: http://nathan.stitt.org/dayz/  It lacks polish but is somewhat functional ;)

 ## Usage